ERNI-Academy/starterkit-mobile-application-flutter/docs/ui/view_models.md

 ### Lifecycle

-- `onInitialize` is called when the view model was first initialized. `parameter` and `queries` are passed when navigating to this view model.
+- `onInitialize` is called when the view model was first initialized
-- `onFirstRender` is called when the view of the view model has rendered its first frame. `parameter` and `queries` are passed when navigating to this view model.
+- `onFirstRender` is called when the view of the view model has rendered its first frame
 - `dispose` is called whenever the view to which this view model is attached to is removed from the tree.

 :bulb: **<span style="color: green">TIP</span>**